ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 ![MICROSOFTGRAPH]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/MICROSOFT_GRAPH.png)

-When implementing the Microsoft Graph demonstrating Azure Active Directory (AD) integration with functionality like SSO and OAuth is intended as an important aspect of this exercise.
+When implementing the Microsoft Graph demonstrating the Azure Active Directory (AD) integration with functionality like SSO and API permission is intended as an important aspect of this exercise.

 Furthermore, this hands-on tutorial will describe the complete setup of the development from environment scratch.
-This setup is intended for enabling developers to extend this example with their own ideas or customer scenarios.
+This setup and corresponding documentation are intended for enabling developers to extend this example with their own ideas or customer scenarios.
 # Business scenario and context
-This lab is developed based on a basic theoretical business scenario with the following assumptions and process:
+This lab is developed based on a basic theoretical business scenario with the following assumptions and processes:
-* Call center agent or frontline employee with Microsoft Teams a preferred user-interface
+* The call center agent or frontline employee uses Microsoft Teams as preferred user-interface
-* Customer requesting an update about an order via email
+* The customer is requesting an update about an order via email
-* The call center agent processes the customer inquiry utilizing a chatbot in teams
+* The call center agent processes the customer inquiry utilizing a chatbot in MS Teams
-* The first step of the business process is the search the agents Outlook inbox for customer inquiries.
-(MS Graph API)
+* The first step of the business process is the search the agents Outlook inbox for customer inquiries via the MS Graph API
-* After the customer is identified the chatbot then enables the agent to search within the SAP sales order for the open order status (SAP Graph API)
+* After the customer is identified the chatbot then enables the agent to search within the SAP sales order for the open order status via the SAP Graph API
-* Optional: The agent now could send an email using the MS Graph API to update the customer about the sales orders status.
+* Optional / Next step: The agent now could send an email using the MS Graph API to update the customer about the sales orders status.
-Summarized is the intention of the lab to demonstrate the simple access to Microsoft and SAP business data utilizing modern APIs.
+Summarized: The purpose of this lab is to demonstrate the simple integration of Microsoft and SAP business- and process-data utilizing modern APIs.
 ![BusinessScenario]( https://github.com/ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/blob/master/resources/ScenarioOverview.png)
 # Setup of the development environment
-In order the run the lab and even more important, to further extend this example, an essential aspect and exercise of this lab is to setup the development environment.
-Programming environment and language is Node.JS, therefore Java- or Java-Script knowledge is recommended.
+In order the run the lab and even more important to further extend this example, an essential aspect and exercise of this lab is to setup the development environment.
+Programming-environment and --language is Node.JS, therefore Java- or Java-Script knowledge is recommended.
-Therefore, the first hands on exercise is to install the following components in the development environment:
+The first action or hands on exercise is to install the following components in the development environment:
 * [Visual Studio Code]( https://code.visualstudio.com/download)
 * [Microsoft Graph]( https://developer.microsoft.com/en-us/graph/graph-explorer)
 * [Git Client]( https://git-scm.com/download/win)
 * [NGORK Client]( https://github.com/Microsoft/botbuilder-samples.git) + Set the Windows PATH Enviornment Variable
 * [Teams App Studio]( https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/app-studio-overview)

-The example was built on top of the Bot Builder sample code-library and for development purposes a development Microsoft 365 tenant helpful.
+The example was built on top of the Bot Builder sample code-library and for development purposes, especially in regard to Azure AD configuration for demo-users, a development Microsoft 365 tenant is recommend.
-In addition, the Bot-Framework emulator was helpful to test bot functionality without firs without having to deploy to Teams.
+In addition, the local Bot-Framework emulator was helpful to test bot functionality without having to deploy to Teams.
 Optional:
 * [Bot Framework Emulator]( https://github.com/microsoft/BotFramework-Emulator)
 * [Bot Builder samples]( https://github.com/microsoft/BotBuilder-Samples)